-Picture this, you’re standing in the curtain wings, the judges are waiting patiently for the next competitor, your number is about to get called.
+Picture this, you’re standing in the curtain wings, the judges are waiting patiently for the next competitor, and your number is about to get called.
 Nearly a year’s worth of work comes down to this moment.
-Though you can’t see them from the wings, you know your loved ones, your teammates, your friends are in the audience waiting for you to make your entrance.
+Though you can’t see them from the wings, you know your loved ones, your teammates, and your friends are in the audience waiting for you to make your entrance.
 During every practice, through all your training, you’ve been a rock star, someone who people look up to, but today the stakes feel too high, the pressure is mounting and your hands are starting to sweat.
 You feel your heart pounding and eventually it feels like it’s drowning out every other sound.
 It’s getting harder and harder to focus and what feels like hours has only been seconds.
 You take your first step on the stage, the music plays and you stumble, your start is less than stellar.
 Your confidence hits the floor and the rest of your routine, your performance, seems like a repeat of your first step, stumbles.

 Have you ever found yourself in a similar situation?
 Where the pressure and the nerves derailed your ability to perform at your best?
 Optimal performance becomes impossible under these circumstances and leads to even greater anxiety and fear.
 Why is it that for some, they seem to effortlessly transition to performing without paralyzing anxiety?

 As a certified mental performance consultant, I have learned how to help my clients overcome obstacles like performance anxiety through the use of psychological interventions and techniques.
-While there’s a tremendous amount of information in the world of sport and performance psychology that can benefit a performer, I have found the best place to start is with awareness.
+While there’s a tremendous amount of information in the world of sports and performance psychology that can benefit a performer, I have found the best place to start is with awareness.
 As I’ve heard from colleagues, podcasts, and my own work in the field, “You can’t grow if you don’t know.”

-Why Awareness is Key
+Why Awareness Is Key

-If we consciously follow our thought process, it often is triggered by notice something, becoming aware of it, thinking about it, and then choosing to act.
+If we consciously follow our thought process, it often is triggered by noticing something, becoming aware of it, thinking about it, and then choosing to act.
 When one is aware, they can make a choice regarding their action versus falling prey to unconscious or negative patterns.

 On the flip side, when we’re distracted, our ability to think critically and accurately address movement and performance from a mental standpoint is impeded.
 The absence of awareness keeps us from attending to the inner experiences that are impacting our ability to perform.
 Without awareness, it becomes nearly impossible to implement the techniques and mental skills that could be helpful because we don’t know what we need.
 Awareness is the foundation.